CandlePlatforms/devdocs/docs/contribute/bor/core_concepts.md

 Bor has a Matic token as a native token similar to ETH in Ethereum.
 It is often called the gas token.
 This token works correctly as to how ETH works currently on the Ethereum chain.

-In addition to that, Bor provides an in-built wrapped ERC20 token for the native token (similar to WETH token), which means applications can use wrapped MATIC ERC20 token in their applications without creating their own wrapped ERC20 version of the Matic native token.
+In addition to that, Bor provides an in-built wrapped ERC20 token for the native token (similar to WETH token), which means applications can use wrapped CNDL ERC20 token in their applications without creating their own wrapped ERC20 version of the Matic native token.

 Wrapped ERC20 token is deployed at `0000000000000000000000000000000000001010` as `[MRC20.sol](https://github.com/maticnetwork/contracts/blob/develop/contracts/child/MRC20.sol)` on Bor as one of the genesis contracts.

 ### Fees

 Native token is used as fees while sending transaction on Bor.
 This prevents spam on Bor and provides incentives to Block Producers to run the chain for longer period and discourages bad behaviour.

 A transaction sender defines `GasLimit` and `GasPrice` for each transaction and broadcasts it on Bor.
 Each producer can define how much minimum gas price they can accept using `--gas-price` while starting Bor node.
 If user-defined `GasPrice` on the transaction is the same or greater than producer defined gas price, the producer will accept the transaction and includes it in the next available block.
 This enables each producer to allow its own minimum gas price requirement.